 We have been working with Artillery since they started.
 Some of our team members even got the chance to review the Sidewinder X1 and Artillery Genius.
 Artillery now wants to sponsor us with their Sidewinder X1 for 3D printing visors.
 It took no time at all to set up the Printer and perfect prints straight away.
-We love it thank you Lenu Lu for giving us this opportunity may we work closely in the future
+We love it thank you Lenu Lu for giving us this opportunity may we work closely.

-Shenzhen Yuntuchuangzhi Technology Co., Ltd, former well-known 3D printer accessories supplier in China, has been supplying parts to China’s major 3D printer manufacturers for years.
-With years of experience, teaming up with skilful domestic and foreign engineers, entered the 3D printer R&D area in 2018
+Shenzhen Yuntuchuangzhi Technology Co., Ltd, a former well-known 3D printer accessories supplier in China, has been supplying parts to China’s major 3D printer manufacturers for years.
+With years of experience, teaming up with skilful domestic and foreign engineers, entered the 3D printer R&D area in 2018.

 Name: Moray East wind farm Location: EDINBURGH

-Millions of tonnes of Co2 can be saved over the lifetime of our offshore wind farm.
-Offshore wind farms have the advantage of accessing higher wind speeds and mitigating the main concern of wind turbines.
-The Moray East wind farm will join one of very few, large scale wind farms in Scotland, and be able to power approximately one million homes.
-This will save a large amount of Co2 from entering the atmosphere every year when compared to gas-fired power plants.
+We can save millions of tonnes of Co2 over the lifetime of our offshore wind farm.
+Offshore wind farms have the advantage of accessing higher wind speeds and mitigating the key concern of wind turbines.
+The Moray East wind farm will join one of very few large-scale wind farms in Scotland and be able to power approximately one million homes.
+This will save an extensive amount of Co2 from entering the atmosphere every year when compared to gas-fired power plants.

-Thank you, for my fridge magnet And a big thank for all the help you and Lynn have done lately.
-You’ve made the workplaces a lot more safe Am so proud of you both xx
+Thank you for my fridge magnet and a big thanks for all the help you and Lynn have done lately.
+You’ve made the workplaces a lot more safe Am so proud of you both.

-I am delighted wi my two fridge magnets, William n Lynn..they are great, and decent size!!..
-Inspired by young Kieran Watson aged 11, and by permission of hid dad, this a fantastic ‘historic’ keepsake, and highly recommend!.
+I am delighted with my two fridge magnets, William and Lynn. they are great, and decent size!!..
+Inspired by young Kieran Watson aged 11, and by permission of his dad, this a fantastic ‘historic’ keepsake, and highly recommend!.
 I wasn’t expecting to get them delivered.

-Isn’t it great when you see folk who would probably never have met under normal circumstances come together to voluntary support our wide variety of heroes out there keeping us safe, fed and protected!
+Isn’t it great when you see folk who would probably never have met under normal circumstances come together to.
+Voluntarily support our wide variety of heroes out there keeping us safe, fed and protected!
 Rachel Mcdonald who manages Sew From The Heart (together with Aberdeen & Aberdeenshire Scrub Bag Run) and William Donald and Lyn Stewart of Inov3D.
-Have voluntary joined forces and are making a considerable contribution donating scrub bags and face visors to those in need.
+Have voluntary joined forces and are contributing considerably donating scrub bags and face visors to those in need.
 And it’s not just the grown-ups.
 Inov3D is now also producing a fridge magnet from a drawing by 11-year-old Kieran Watson from Falkirk.
 With permission from his parents).
-I received my magnet yesterday, and I’m fairly chuffed with it, what a talented loon he is.
+I received my magnet yesterday, and I’m fairly chuffed with it.
+What a talented loon he is.

-Here are the awesome guys who have been helping provide visors for anyone who needs them.
-Some of the people who are getting the scrub bags are getting visors too due to the shortage of PPE.
-They are also making the very cool drawing from Keiran come to life and are using the proceeds to help fund the visor project.
+Here are the exceptional guys who have been helping provide visors for anyone who needs them.
+Some people who are getting the scrub bags are getting visors too because of the shortage of PPE.
+They are also making the very cool drawing from Keiran come to life and are using the helps fund the visor project.

 - Nikki Mission Donald

-So proud of my brother and his partner !!
-Keep up the good work xx
+So proud of my brother and his partner!!
+Keep up the wonderful work xx

 Inov3D Featured On

-If you need 3D printed shields or would like to contact us here is the form bellow
+If you need 3D printed shields or would like to contact us here is the form below